Don Tollefson: "Winning Ways"

 Tollefson moved to Greensboro, NC following his 1st departure from broadcast journalism in 1990.
 There he registered his non-profit organization, "Winning Ways" for which he traveled to schools across the country giving motivational talks.

 WTXF Fox 29 Philadelphia

 In 1995, Tollefson returned to television broadcasting as a general assignment reporter for FOX's Philadelphia local affiliate, WTXF Fox 29.
 In addition to general reporting, Tollefson covered sports news and events as well as co-hosted Fox Philadelphia's morning show Good Day Philadelphia from 1996 to 1998.
 Tollefson was fired from WTXF in 2008.

 Personal life

 Marriages and Children

 Tollefson married his first wife, Monica Vasquez, in 1992.
-They were married only a short time.
+They were married for a short time.
 After his return to Philadelphia, Tollefson married his second wife, Marilyn (née Torres).
 She gave birth to their only child, Gabriella Laura on February 29, 2008.

 On 08/29/2020 Tollefson and his fiancée; then Heidi Schaffer Fetter, respectively, exchanged vows and wed at the Historic Landis Store Hotel in Berks County, Pennsylvania.

 Both Mr. and Mrs. Don Tollefson reside in Allentown, Pennsylvania as of 2020.